 Use A/B testing

-Test your landing page.
+A/B test your landing page.
 As the traffic increases you can use heatmaps to develop a better idea regarding how people interact with your site.

 There are several conversion rate optimization tools and best practices.
 However, one size doesn’t fit all.
 There are unique users, products, and businesses to think of before you start optimizing your landing pages.